-Chances are, your email inbox is like 70% filled with newsletters.
+Chances are, 70% of your email inbox is under the siege of ever-incoming newsletters—most of which you likely don't even remember signing up for.
 I know mine is; but how many of those do I actually open and read?
-Probably not even 10%.
+Saying 10% is being unrealistically generous.

 What if there was a better option?

-The messaging platform is a great way to boost your marketing operations, including complementing (if not replacing) your email newsletter marketing strategy.
+All that said, WhatsApp poses a great way to boost your marketing operations, including complementing (if not replacing) your email newsletter marketing strategy...
+So, let's take a closer look!

 A Brief History of WhatsApp Newsletters